 Create a customized boot disk

-When you create a virtual machine (VM) instance, you must also create a boot disk for the VM.
+When you create a Compute Engine instance, you must also create a boot disk for the instance.
 You can use a public image, a custom image, or a snapshot that was taken from another boot disk.
-When you create a boot disk, limit the disk size to 2 TB to account for the limitations of MBR partitioning.
+When you create a boot disk, limit the disk size to 2 TiB to account for the limitations of MBR partitioning.

-Compute Engine automatically creates a boot persistent disk when you create an instance.
-If you require additional data storage space for your instances, add one or more secondary instance storage options.
+Compute Engine automatically creates a boot disk when you create an instance.
+If you require additional data storage space for your instances, add one or more secondary instance storage disks to the instance.

 Use the procedures described in this document to create boot disks that you can use later to create VMs.
-To improve the performance of a boot disk or to add space for additional applications or operating system files, you can resize the boot disk.
+To improve the performance of a boot disk or to add space for additional applications or operating system files, you can resize the Persistent Disk or Google Cloud Hyperdisk boot disk.

-As a best practice, do not use regional persistent disks for boot disks.
-In a failover situation, they do not force-attach to a VM.
+As a best practice, don't use regional disks for boot disks.
+In a failover situation, they don't force-attach to a compute instance.

 Before you begin